How to Measure Employee Satisfaction

 Detractors

-Once you have the completed surveys, you can calculate your eNPS by subtracting the percentage of detractors from the percentage of promoters to get a score somewhere between 100 and -100.
+Once you have completed the surveys, you can calculate your eNPS by subtracting the percentage of detractors from the percentage of promoters to get a score somewhere between 100 and -100.
 The passives don’t count for or against your final eNPS.

 The more often you ask employees these questions, the better reading you’ll have on the health of your organization.
 You’ll be able to track how your eNPS changes over time and gain insight on how to improve it.
 Because you’re only asking three questions, employee participation tends to be higher than with long surveys.
 That translates to better, more comprehensive feedback for you to evaluate and act on.
-However, you don’t want to send these out too often because employees will get fatigued answering the same questions over and over.
+However, you don’t want to send these out too often because employees will get fatigued answering the same questions repeatedly.
 Usually, twice a year or every quarter are good time frames to use.

 3. Rate of absenteeism

 Excessive absenteeism in the workplace could indicate several issues within your organization, including poor working conditions, bad leadership, or a lack of work-life balance.
 It can also be a good indicator of employee dissatisfaction.
 Absenteeism has a ripple effect on the company as it puts a burden on other employees to get the work done, which causes more stress and job dissatisfaction.
 Absenteeism is a red flag that you need to address quickly.
 A good way to do this is by talking with those employees with high absentee rates and finding out directly from them what the reason is.
-You can also talk with supervisors, managers, and co-workers to get a better idea of the issue.
+You can also talk with supervisors, managers, and co-workers to better understand the issue.

 4. Employee turnover rate